marcossegovia/MyWins/README.md

 ##Usage

 MyWins is based in the [OAuth 2.0](https://oauth.net/2/) protocol to establish communication with the api provided.

 By default I've provided a default client to be able to access the different endpoints in the API.
-To be able to Authenticate with MyWins as the DefaultClient you'll two alternatives:
+To be able to authenticate with MyWins as the DefaultClient you'll two alternatives:

-1. Make a CURL GET request to the endpoint `http://localhost:8080/authorize` with the parameters required from the current client.
+1. Making a GET request to the endpoint `http://localhost:8080/authorize` with the parameters required from the current client.
 Example: `http://localhost:8080/authorize?client_id=1234&redirect_uri=http%3A%2F%2Flocalhost%3A8081%2Faccesstoken&response_type=code`
     > Remember to url encode your parameters !
-2. Make a CURL GET Request to the endpoint `http://localhost:8081/` and follow the link that would make the authorization request, just like the link above.
+2. Making a GET Request to the endpoint `http://localhost:8081/` and follow the link that would make the authorization request, just like the link above.
-3. From now on you'll have access to all the endpoints of the MyWins API by using the provided token:
+From now on you'll have access to all the endpoints of the MyWins API by using the provided token:

 ![Token Response Example](/token_example.png)

 Just by adding the Authorization header with the Bearer Token.

 Example CURL request to the endpoint `/wins` using the token of the example:
 `curl -X GET -H "Authorization: Bearer Y_Viqe4xQBW0l-chNPiZqw" -H "Cache-Control: no-cache" "http://localhost:8080/wins"`